isomerpages/moe-beaconpri/_beacon-experiential-learning/Teaching & Learning Programmes/English Language.md

 #### D.O.T.S.

-**D**iscover,&nbsp;**O**bserve,&nbsp;**T**hink and&nbsp;**S**hare (D.O.T.S) introduces and weaves the learning of Science into Primary 1 and 2 English lessons through fun and simple experiments conducted out of the classroom.
+**D**iscover, **O**bserve, **T**hink and **S**hare (D.O.T.S) introduces and weaves the learning of Science into Primary 1 and 2 English lessons through fun and simple experiments conducted out of the classroom.
 These lessons develop students’ confidence and provide them with opportunities to work as a team to develop communication and reasoning skills.
-In turn, the experience paves the way for students when they eventually begin to learn Science in Primary 3.&nbsp;
+In turn, the experience paves the way for students when they eventually begin to learn Science in Primary 3.

 During D.O.T.S, students get the opportunity to conduct simple and fun experiments outdoors.&nbsp; Students then share their learning and experience with their peers.